BlueBrain/scholarag/README.md

+> [!WARNING]
+> The Blue Brain Project concluded in December 2024, so development has ceased under the BlueBrain GitHub organization.
+> Future development will take place at: https://github.com/openbraininstitute/scholarag

 # Scholarag

 A Retrieval Augmented Generation (RAG) API meant for scientific literature, which includes data management utilities and relevant endpoints for efficiently showcasing papers to your users.